A Zen Life of Bodhisattvas

 ISBN 978-1-896559-99-5 / 198 pages, 5.83 x 8.27 / October 2023

-Drawing on myth, legend, Zen koans, and Buddhist folklore, as well on his own more than 50 years of formal Zen practice and over 10 years as a fully transmitted teacher, in this companion volume to A Zen Life of Buddha, (Sumeru 2022), award-wining author Roshi Rafe Jnan Martin looks at the nature and role of bodhisattvas, the wise and compassionate beings at the core of Zen Buddhism, and the heart of Zen practice.
+Drawing on his knowledge of myth, legend, Zen koans, pop culture, and Buddhist folklore, and speaking from a foundation of more than 50 years of formal Zen practice, and over 10 years as an authorized Zen teacher, in this companion volume to A Zen Life of Buddha, (Sumeru 2022), award-winning author Roshi Rafe Jnan Martin looks at the nature and role of bodhisattvas, the wise and compassionate beings at the heart of Zen.

 Along the way he explores such questions as: What are Bodhisattvas?
 Are Bodhisattvas real?
 How do they function?
 How are they different from Buddhas and from The Buddha?
 What’s the connection between Bodhisattvas and Zen practice?
 More importantly, what’s their connection with our own daily lives?